The History of FedEx

-FedEx, previously known as Federal Express, is a major player in the package delivery market and a direct competitor to global leader, United Parcel Service (UPS).
-Unlike UPS, the FedEx story is a relatively short one with the company only being founded by current chief executive, Fred Smith, in 1971.
+FedEx, previously known as Federal Express, is a major player in the package delivery market and a direct competitor to global leader United Parcel Service (UPS).
+Unlike UPS, the FedEx story is a relatively short one, as the company was founded by its current chief executive, Fred Smith, in 1971.

-However forty years later, the company has the world's largest airline in terms of freight tons flown and the worlds fourth largest in terms of fleet size has almost 300,000 employees and sales revenue in excess of $40 billion.
+However, 40 years later, the company has the world's largest airline in terms of freight tons flown and is the world's fourth-largest in terms of fleet size.
+The company has almost 300,000 employees and sales revenue in excess of $40 billion.

 Founding Federal Express

-Smith submitted a paper which proposed a new concept where one logistics company is responsible for a piece of cargo from local pickup to ultimate delivery, while operating its own aircraft, depots, posting stations, and ubiquitous delivery vans.
+Smith submitted a paper that proposed a new concept where one logistics company is responsible for a piece of cargo from local pickup to ultimate delivery, while operating its own aircraft, depots, posting stations, and ubiquitous delivery vans.

-After graduating from Yale, Smith began Federal Express in 1971 with his $4 million inheritance from his father and $91 million of venture capital.
+After graduating from Yale, Smith began Federal Express in 1971 with a $4 million inheritance from his father and $91 million of venture capital.
 He based the company on the ideas that he developed at Yale, focusing on an integrated air-ground system.
-He started the company at the Little Rock national airport in Arkansas, but after two years of lackluster co-operation with the airport, Smith moved the Federal Express operation to its current location in Memphis, Tennessee, which was Fred Smith’s hometown.
+He started the company at the Little Rock National Airport in Arkansas, but after two years of lackluster cooperation by the airport, Smith moved the Federal Express operation to its current location in Memphis, Tennessee, which was Fred Smith’s hometown.

-Federal Express started air operations from the Memphis airport on April 17, 1973, with fourteen Dassault Falcon 20 jet aircraft that were used to move packages between twenty-five cities.
+Federal Express started air operations from the Memphis airport on April 17, 1973, with 14 Dassault Falcon 20 jet aircraft that were used to move packages between 25 cities.

-The first three years of operation saw the company lose money despite being the most highly financed new company in US history, in terms of venture capital.
-It was not until 1976 did the company see its first profit of $3.6 million based on 19,000 packages a day.
+The first three years of operation saw the company lose money despite being the most highly financed new company in U.S. history in terms of venture capital.
+It was not until 1976 that the company saw its first profit of $3.6 million based on handling 19,000 packages a day.

 The deregulation of the airline industry in 1977 meant that the young company was able to purchase large jet aircraft to increase the number of packages that could be transported per day.

-Federal Express bought seven Boeing 727 aircraft shortly after deregulation followed by Boeing 737 aircraft.
+Federal Express bought seven Boeing 727 aircraft shortly after deregulation, followed by the purchase of Boeing 737 aircraft.
 The company increased its profit in 1977 with $8 million on sales of $110 million.
-The company had 31,000 regular customers, including such IBM and the US Air Force, which used Federal Express to ship spare parts.
+The company had 31,000 regular customers, including IBM and the U.S. Air Force, which used Federal Express to ship spare parts.

 The Growth of Overnight Delivery

-As the 1980’s began companies started to increase their use of overnight delivery services and away from the United States Post Office.
+As the 1980s began, companies started to increase their use of overnight delivery services, moving away from the United States Postal Service.

-Federal Express started competing directly with the Post Office by introducing the document sized overnight letter which could contain two ounces of documents for a flat fee of $9.50.
-This service made Federal Express the company with the largest sales of any US air freight company, ahead of Emery, Airborne Freight, and Purolator Courier.
+Federal Express started competing directly with the USPS by introducing the document-sized overnight letter, which could contain two ounces of documents, for a flat fee of $9.50.
+This service made Federal Express the company with the largest sales of any U.S. air freight company, ahead of Emery, Airborne Freight, and Purolator Courier.

 Acquisitions and International Service